johnstewartepfl/projet-prog/README.md

-# Chemical Equation Equilibrator
+# Chemical Equation Balencer

 *The Chemical Equation Equilibrator* is a Python program that balances and equilibrates chemical equations based on reactants and products provided as SMILES strings.

 ## Features

-- *SMILES Input*: Accepts reactants and products as SMILES strings, providing a convenient way to input molecular formulas.
+- *SMILES or name Input*: Accepts reactants and products as SMILES or chemical compound name strings.
+This provides a convenient way to input reactants and products.
 - *Chemical Equation Balancing*: Automatically balances chemical equations by solving an integer linear programming problem to find stoichiometric coefficients.
 - *Display Reaction*: Formats and displays the balanced chemical reaction in a human-readable format.
+- *Calculate standard free gibbs energy*: displays the satndard free gibbs energy of the balanced reaction.

 ## Requirements